thestk/rtmidi/README.md

 On Unix systems, type `./configure` in the top level directory, then `make` in the tests/ directory to compile the test programs.
 In Windows, open the Visual C++ workspace file located in the tests/ directory.

-If you checked out the code from git, please run `autoconf` before `./configure`.
+If you checked out the code from git, please run `./autogen.sh` before `./configure`.

 ## Overview